Skip to Main Content

 • Specifications: Standard disaster recovery storage

-• Usage: 2 buckets per environment, storage space scales with the user's environment resource consumption
+• Usage: Two buckets per environment; storage capacity scales with user environment resource consumption.

 • Core storage dependency of the message cluster.